Ivan Kozlovsky: Biography

-Ivan Kozlovsky was born in the village of Marianivka near Bila Tserkva, the Kyiv Governorate, in Ukraine and began to sing at the age of seven in the choir of the St. Michael's Golden-Domed Monastery.
+Ivan Kozlovsky was born into a peasant family in the village of Marianivka near Bila Tserkva, the Kyiv Governorate (now Vasylkiv Raion, Kyiv Oblast, Ukraine).
+He began to sing at the age of seven in the choir of the St. Michael's Golden-Domed Monastery.
 He went on to study drama, piano and singing (with the famous soprano Olena Muravyova) at the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
-He also sang with his brother in Alexander Koshetz's choir in Kyiv.
-This instruction was cut short after two years, due to the outbreak of the civil war in the aftermath of the Russian Revolution.
+He also sang with his brother in Alexander Koshetz's choir in Kyiv and played on the stage of Mykola Sadovskyi's theatre (now Kyiv National Academic Theatre of Operetta), where his partner was Maria Zankovetska.
+His instruction was cut short after two years, due to the outbreak of the civil war in the aftermath of the Russian Revolution.
 Kozlovsky sang in a vocal quartet under the direction of O. Sveshnikov.
 His voice enabled him to join the army engineers, as a lead singer in a military band.

-He made his operatic début in 1920 as Faust at the Poltava theatre, where he sang until 1923.
-He followed this with engagements at the Kharkiv opera in 1923-4, and the Yekaterinburg (then called Sverdlovsk) opera theatre in 1924-6, before becoming one of the leading tenors at the Bolshoi Theatre in Moscow from 1926 to 1954.
-He had a memorable audition at the Bolshoi in 1924, reportedly reaching the highest notes of the register with ease (throughout his career, he developed a reputation for singing the highest note possible and hanging onto it for the added adulation).
+He made his operatic début in 1922 as Faust at the Poltava theatre, where he sang until 1923, organizing a choir of Red Army soldiers.
+All of Kozlovsky's performances during that period were in the Ukrainian language.
+He continued his career with engagements at the Kharkiv opera in 1923-1925, where he partnered with Maria Lytvynenko-Volgemut and Panas Saksahansky, and the Sverdlovsk (now Yekaterinburg) opera theatre in 1925-1926, before becoming one of the leading tenors at the Bolshoi Theatre in Moscow from 1926 to 1954.
+Kozlovsky had a memorable audition at the Bolshoi in 1924, reportedly reaching the highest notes of the register with ease (throughout his career, he developed a reputation for singing the highest note possible and hanging onto it for the added adulation).
 At the Bolshoi, he came under the mentorship of Leonid Sobinov, the leading Russian tenor at the time.
-Kozlovsky went on to sing in over 50 operas as the leading tenor of the Bolshoi.
+Kozlovsky debuted with a part in Giuseppe Verdi's La Traviata, and went on to sing in over 50 operas as the leading tenor of the Bolshoi.

 In 1938, Kozlovsky organized and directed a concert ensemble of opera singers, VTO Soviet Opera Ensemble, directing himself in Werther by Massenet and Orfeo ed Euridice by Gluck, among other productions.
 He was awarded the prestigious designation of People's Artist of the USSR in 1940.
 Kozlovsky was well known to be a favorite singer of Joseph Stalin.
-Kozlovsky gained great renown throughout the Soviet Union, but was never allowed to leave its borders.
+Kozlovsky gained great renown throughout the Soviet Union, and in 1945 also toured Romania and Czechoslovakia.
+During his career, Kozlovsky visited his native Ukraine almost every year, meeting numerous Ukrainian cultural figures, among them poet Andriy Malyshko and writer Oles Honchar.
+Among his close friends was Ukrainian author Maksym Rylsky, who dedicated one of his verses to the singer.